tecnomod-um/OntoGenix/tests/testingOntologyLLM.md

 more complex axioms in object properties

+In general humans entities of external ontologies (e.g. schema), being more interoperable.

+Hallucinations:

-Hallucinations: repeated properties as both data and obkect properties
+repeated properties as both data and obkect properties useless axiom, namely `range owl:Thing`